statgen/pheweb/README.md

 1. `mkdir ~/my-new-pheweb && cd ~/my-new-pheweb`

    - This directory will store all data for the pheweb your are building.
 All `pheweb ...` commands should be run in this directory.
-   - You can put it wherever you want and name it whatever you want.

 2. If you want to configure any options, make a file `config.py` in your data directory.
 Some options you can set are: